Bitdefender Engine FAQs

 The data in the MAV-BD (Bitdefender) displays for one full calendar year.

-The initial trouble-shooting step is to double-check that the entered location is correct.
+The first troubleshooting step is to double-check that the entered location is correct.
 If this all appears to be okay, the next step is to check whether case sensitivity was enabled for this folder.

 Case sensitivity was introduced in the Windows 10 April 2018 Update (version 1803) and is configured on a per-folder basis.
 Where enabled for a folder, the entered exclusion location must precisely match the file and folder case.
 Otherwise MAV-BD is unable to exclude this folder or file and it will be scanned.
 Further information on this setting is available from Windows 10: Case sensitive file and folder names.